 Dry Baking Tender, Prime Steaks

-Cook the steak uncovered for eight to 10 minutes until the center of the steak reaches 130 degrees Fahrenheit for medium rare or 140 degrees for medium.
+Cook the steak uncovered for eight to 10 minutes until the center of the steak reaches 130 degrees Fahrenheit for a medium rare cook, or 140 degrees Fahrenheit for a medium cook.

 Move the steak to a plate, cover it loosely with aluminum foil and let it rest for 10 minutes before serving.